deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 Now we can see that even though the class of newbies (as defined by the LLM) is much larger than the cohort of experienced developers, the expectations of both groups from AI tools seem to be very similar.

-This is just a glimpse of what the BIQA approach can do.
+This is just a glimpse of what our text-to-SQL solution can do.
 Feel free to play around with the demo and give us your feedback!

 ## Conclusion